-BlueTwelve Studio’s Stray plunges players into a richly detailed cyberpunk city seen through the eyes of an adventurous cat.
-As an ardent fan of open-world environments and intricate storytelling, I was eager to dive into this unique narrative.
-However, while the game intrigued me with its premise, several aspects left me wanting more.
+BlueTwelve Studio’s Stray pulls you into a richly detailed cyberpunk city seen through the eyes of an adventurous cat.
+As a fan of open-world settings and detailed storytelling, I was excited to jump into this unique tale.
+That said, even though the game’s concept grabbed my attention, a few parts left me wishing for more.

 screenshot_0_Stray: A Pawsome Adventure in a Cyberpunk World